x86txt/portfolio/proposals/cyware/README.md

 ***
 ### :nut_and_bolt: Cyware Perspective<a id='cywareper'></a>

 From our perspective, the primary maintenance burden should not be customer-interactions, but rather in making sure we keep our documentation fresh, constantly seek to improve our automated testing pipelines to proactively catch as many failure or error scenarios as possible, and of course work to improve any automated remediations we can build into the OVA solution.
+We should manually review the containers on a set schedule to make sure that any components used (dependencies, major version of components used) are up-to-date and do not suffer any known security vulnerabilities.
+We should lean primarily on automation here to notify us outside our manual checks by using dependency scanning tools, for example GitHub Dependabot.

 [<< Return](./README.md#maintenance)